Stepan Petrovich Beletsky: Life

-In 1894 he graduated in law at the University of Kyiv, in the same year appointed as civil servant, responsible for art and printing.
+In 1894 he graduated in law at the University of Kiev, in the same year appointed as civil servant, responsible for art and printing.
 In 1899 he was appointed as governor of the Kovno Governorate in Lithuania; in 1904 he was transferred from Kaunas to Vilnius, in February 1907 in Samara, where he was appointed as vice-governor and applied the newly introduced land reforms by Stolypin.
 When Stolypin became prime minister, he invited Beletsky to become assistant director of the Department of Police (between August 1909 and March 1912).
 Beletsky became its director until 1915.